SecuredByAlex/Phishing-Detection-Lab/README.md

 ### Work Done on Let's Defend

-You can view my completed phishing email analysis challenge on Let's Defend here:
+You can view my completed phishing email analysis challenge on Let's Defend here:</br>
-<a herf="https://app.letsdefend.io/challenge/phishing-email"> Click here </a>
+<a href="https://app.letsdefend.io/challenge/phishing-email"> Click here </a>